Arrioc/arrioc.github.oi/index.md

    * Database before and after entered curl:
    * ![APIupdate database before and after](https://user-images.githubusercontent.com/73560858/121099895-bfc8ec00-c7c6-11eb-95d4-724091db8373.png)

+* ## Reflecting on the Process
+  * As I worked to improve the API’s update program to accept any user field, after many failures, I began examining other examples of ways in which CURLS can be made.
+By observing in the “stockReport” module that I was able to take a key variable “array” to input its value, an idea occurred to me.
+I could simply create a new “key” variable for the CURL whose value would be the embedded key and value which I wanted to extract.
+I applied the idea to the module, and it worked.

+  * As I worked to remove user formatting issues such as having the user input data in JSON or with quotes, I was faced with the challenge of needing to know exactly what the JSON utility, “loads”, and “dumps” were doing to the input code.
+I researched “loads” and “dumps” to refresh my memory and found a great site that explains specifically what they do.
+Loads turns strings into JSON objects, and dumps turns JSON objects into strings (Educative, Inc., 2021).
+Understanding “loads” and “dumps” allowed me format input for the user, simplifying thier tasks.
+This understanding also helped me my next task- fixing output readability.

+  * I almost gave up creating more readable output because sites like StackOverflow repeatedly siad it was not possible (Stack Exchange Inc, 2015).
+Help-site opinions are not always accurate.
+Sometimes it helps to ignore opinions and dive deeper.
+For me, it helped to study an old exercise (a “timestamp” module) whose output to the terminal looked ideal.
+The code used “loads” before printing, and then use “dumps” along with some commands inside the print statement.
+Inside the print parentheses, after the string or variable to print, one can write “indent=4, default=json_util.default.”
+This indents the data, making it more exposed and orderly.
+I then applied this knowledge to every module that outputs data, including the API (for future developers).
+I then made a post about my discovery to StackOverflow, for future questioners like myself.
+Since then, someone edited it to look nicer using color coding and highlighting, which I was surprised to see.

 # Algorithms and Data Structures
 * ## Knowledge Acquisition